Factor modelling for high-dimensional functional time series: Introduction

 \section{Introduction}

 Functional time series, which refers to a sequential collection of curves observed over time exhibiting serial dependence, has recently received a great deal of attention.
-Despite progress being made in this field, existing literature has focused on the estimation based on a single or fixed number of functional time series, see, e.g., \cite{Bbosq1,hormann2010,bathia2010,panaretos2013,hormann2015,aue2015prediction,li2020long,chen2020functional} and among many others.
+Despite progress being made in this field, existing literature has focused on the estimation based on a single or fixed number of functional time series, see, e.g., \cite{Bbosq1,hormann2010,bathia2010,panaretos2013,hormann2015,aue2015prediction,li2020long,qiao2019c} and among many others.

-With the rapid development in technology, datasets containing a large collection of functional time series are becoming increasingly available in various applications.
-Examples include intraday return density trajectories \cite[]{bathia2010} for hundreds of stocks, annual temperature curves collected at a number of stations, daily energy consumption curves for thousands of households, age-specific mortality rates in different prefectures \cite[]{gao2019high}, to list a few.
-Such data, which are referred to as high-dimensional functional time series, take the form of $\bY_t(\cdot)=\{Y_{t1}(\cdot), \dots, Y_{tp}(\cdot)\}^{\T}$ ($t=1, \dots, n$) defined on a compact interval $\cU,$ where the number of random functions ($p$) is comparable to, or even larger than the number of serially dependent observations ($n$).
+With the rapid development in technology, data sets containing a large collection of functional time series are becoming increasingly available in various applications.
+Examples include cumulative intraday return trajectories \cite[]{horvath2014testing} and functional volatility processes \cite[]{muller2011} for hundreds of stocks, annual temperature curves collected at a number of stations, daily energy consumption curves for thousands of households, age-specific mortality rates in different prefectures \cite[]{gao2019high}, to list a few.
+Such data, which are referred to as high-dimensional functional time series, take the form of $\bY_t(\cdot)=\{Y_{t1}(\cdot), \dots, Y_{tp}(\cdot)\}^{\T}$ ($t=1, \dots, n$) defined on a compact interval $\cU,$ where the number of random functions $p$ is comparable to, or even larger than the number of serially dependent observations $n$.
 Under such scenario, not only $p$ is large, but each $Y_{tj}(\cdot)$ is a functional object with serial dependence across observations, posing extra challenges.
-When jointly modelling the entire curve dynamics, it is of great interest and importance to explore the latent dynamic structure from a dimension-reduction viewpoint, while preserving the functional and time series structure.
+When jointly modelling the entire curve dynamics, it is of great interest and importance to explore the latent common component from a dimension-reduction viewpoint, while preserving the functional and time series structure.
 This motivates us to develop a functional factor model based on $\bY_1(\cdot), \dots, \bY_n(\cdot).$

 In this paper, we deal with the factor modelling for high-dimensional functional time series, in which each functional datum $\bY_t(\cdot)$ arises as the sum of two unobservable components, one common $\bZ_t(\cdot)$ and one idiosyncratic $\bvarepsilon_t(\cdot).$ The co-movement of $p$ functional time series is assumed to be driven by a small number of functional factors and their inherited dynamic structures in $\bZ_t(\cdot)$.
 Specifically, our proposed factor model admits the representation: